Spanish Recipe – Refried Beans

-Easy Re-fried Bean Recipe: Ingredients + method, and a subtitled video clip for useful Spanish listening practice too.
+Easy Re-fried Bean Recipe: Ingredients, method, and a subtitled video clip with helpful images.

 Traditional refried beans are cooked slowly for hours.

 This recipe takes a short cut and uses tinned beans which makes them much quicker to make and still delicious.

 1-2 tbsp sunflower oil

 2 tsp cumin

 1 red pepper